Retrospective Tools

 Summary

 FigJam leads on value, fun factor and enterprise-grade.
-Lucidspark leads on integrations.
+Lucidspark leads on AI & insights and integrations.

 Scores compared